danielyxie/bitburner/doc/source/basicgameplay/stockmarket.rst

 Working for a Company
-    If a company has a corresponding stock, then working for that company will cause the corresponding stock's forecast to (slowly) trend upwards in value over time.
+    If a company has a corresponding stock, then working for that company will increase the corresponding stock's second-order forecast.
+This will cause the stock's forecast to (slowly) trend upwards in value over time.

-    The potency of this effect is based on how "effective" you are when you work (i.e. its based on your stats).
+    The potency of this effect is based on how "effective" you are when you work (i.e. its based on your stats and multipliers).

 Automating the Stock Market
 ---------------------------